spryker/spryker-docs/docs/scos/user/features/202108.0/spryker-core-back-office-feature-overview/back-office-translations-overview.md

 There are two ways to assign a language to a user account: from the Create new User page of the User Control>User section or from the Edit User page of User Control>User section if the user is already created.
 Once the account language is changed, the respective user will see that their interface is translated into the corresponding language upon their next login.

-Translations are added by means of uploading .csv extension files to the folders of the target modules - `data/translation/Zed/{ModuleName}/{locale_code}.csv`
+Translations are added by means of uploading .csv extension files to the folders of the target modules-`data/translation/Zed/{ModuleName}/{locale_code}.csv`

-File name examples can be found below:
+The following are file name examples:

 * `en_US.csv`
 * `en_UK.csv`